Syracuse University (TV Production)

 I have been tutoring math for over 30 years.
 I love math - I think is one of the most misunderstood subjects going.
 Math is not evil, it just seems that way when you are overwhelmed.
 I like to break down the math barriers and find ways to make math fun, interesting, and relevant.

 I have an bachelor's degree (BS) in Television Production with a minor in, yup, math, and a master's degree (MAT) in Teaching.
-I hold a current Florida Certification in Middle Grades Integrated Curriculum.
+I held a Florida Certification in Middle Grades Integrated Curriculum for 10 years, and am currently certified in New Jersey.
 I try to understand how individual students learn best and present information that plays to their strengths.
 I use lots of humor and create examples based on each student's interests...and pizza...you can do a lot of math problems using pizza.

 Elementary math is amazing.
 There is so much fun to be had in learning and mastering the basics.
 I have a no-nonsense, direct approach to teaching the most basic math facts so they are easy to remember, then parlay that into a deeper understanding of the more difficult and abstract concepts.
 As math gets harder, students get more stressed out about the smallest changes.
 I can help with that.
 I show students that math is like a foreign language - they have to learn how to translate math to make it easier to understand.
 I pare down the jargon and use a step-by-step approach that is consistent and logical.

 I have worked with several ADD / ADHD students, and students with a variety of learning disabilities, including dyslexia, and have had very positive outcomes.
 I keep my lessons fast paced, but am flexible with regards to pace; I have no problem switching gears if the need arises.
 I also like to involve parents in the tutoring process.
 If everyone is on the same page then there is a better chance that the student will make greater gains in a shorter period of time.